How to work for yourself: A complete guide

 Rita’s solution was to create a promotion and event space consultancy which would act as a matchmaker between brands and locations.
 Today it boasts an impressive client list which includes big names like the Henley Royal Regatta, TalkTalk and Pimms and has a 100% customer retention rate.

 10. Graphic design

 Graphic design is a very broad industry.
 There are lots of avenues to explore.
-So if you want to start your own graphic design business, you need to understand your own skill level.
+So if you want to start your own graphic design business, you need to understand your own skill level and skill set.